JingweiToo/Machine-Learning-Toolbox-Python/README.md

 ![Wheel](https://www.mathworks.com/matlabcentral/mlc-downloads/downloads/f9d2bb8c-ebfe-4590-b88c-d4ff92fa6f8f/c4229dd2-aaa5-4146-bafa-4fcccb2b1d30/images/screenshot.PNG)

+## Introduction
 * This toolbox contains 6 widely used machine learning algorithms
 * The < Demo_KNN > and < Demo_LDA > provide the examples of how to use these methods on benchmark dataset